edinburgh-napier/set09121/lectures/lecture4.md

     - The position of chess pieces on the board determines how pieces can interact with each other.
     - The position of Tetris pieces determine if lines are cleared, and where falling pieces stop.
 - Some relationships between objects can be changed by the player. <!-- .element: class="fragment" -->
-    - I can move the chess pieces to a different location.
+    - Chess pieces can be moved to a different location.
 - Some relationships can be based on the current state.  <!-- .element: class="fragment" -->
     - If a character is wanted then guards will chase them on sight.